Part IV. Renewal and Reinstatement

 18VAC41-60-110.
 License renewal required.

-A. All body-piercer, ear-piercer, ear-piercer earlobe only, body-piercing salon, ear-piercing salon, and ear-piercing earlobe only salon licenses shall expire two years from the last day of the month in which they were issued.
+A. All body-piercer, ear-piercer, ear-piercer earlobe only, body-piercing salon, ear-piercing salon, and ear-piercing earlobe only salon licenses will expire two years from the last day of the month in which the license was issued.

-B. Guest piercer licenses shall expire 14 days after the effective date of the license and may not be renewed.
+B. Guest piercer licenses will expire 14 days after the effective date of the license and may not be renewed.

 Statutory Authority